Gifts of Homes

 Clara and Frank were married for 58 years.
 Frank passed away two years ago, leaving Clara and their three children who are now all adults.

 When Clara and Frank were both 43, they bought a four-bedroom home.
 With two parents and three children at home, the atmosphere was very lively and eventful.
-When Clara and Frank reached their fifties, the children moved out and now are raising their own families.
+When Clara and Frank reached their 50s, the children moved out and eventually started their own families.

 Clara and Frank bought the home for $200,000.
 It is in a very nice neighborhood and has appreciated over the years to $800,000 in value.
 Clara decided to sit down with her CPA, Alice, to discuss the possibility of selling her home and moving to a condo.